pic

 406.089 μs (2 allocations: 7.629 MiB)

 The second application is reductions.
-Although they make iterations dependent, reductions represent an exception that @turbo can handle properly.
+Although reductions inherently involve dependent iterations, they represent a special case that @turbo handles properly.

 x = rand(1_000_000)